CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that concisely covers what the skill defines (branch naming, PR templates, commit message format, escalation policy, task tracking) and when to use it (committing, pushing, opening PRs).
-It uses third person voice appropriately and includes natural trigger terms.
-The description is well-structured and would allow Claude to reliably select this skill in the right contexts.
+It uses third person voice appropriately and includes natural trigger terms that align well with user actions in git workflows.

 DimensionReasoningScore